shoana/Plants-Vs-Zombies-Prototype/Milestone 2/ReadME.txt

 - UML diagrams (class and sequence) are modified according to the code (addition of event model, controller, view ...)

 =================================================================================================
-Chnages to UML:
+Chnages to UML from:

-Class Diagrams:
+ - Class Diagrams:

+ - Sequence Diagrams:

 ==================================================================================================
 User-visible Changes:
 - In this milestone the game has become a visul rather than a textual base